Under Napoleon, Hövelhof became part of the Kingdom of Westphalia, with Kassel as its capital.

 The type of classroom I remember well (©Schulmuseum Riege near Hövelhof) |

-In the village school, we were educated strictly separated by sex and
+In the village school, we were educated in strictly segregated classes by sex.

-probably still according to the Prussian School Regulations of 1872.
+This practice was still in effect according to the Prussian School Regulations

 Corporal punishment with cane strokes on hands or buttocks